The “province of residence” system[1]

 Çankırı | Karabük | Ordu |

 The regulation of the “satellite city” system is not based on publicly available criteria, nor is there an official decision taken in respect of each applicant.
 In general, metropoles and border cities do not usually figure among satellite cities.
+According to stakeholders, the concept of “satellite cities” was abandoned in 2023,[7] while currently it is referred to as “province of residence”.
+However, it remains unclear whether this reflects a specific policy change, or rather just a change in the terminology officially adopted.

 Since PMM took over the registration process there is no official list of open and closed cities for registration of Syrians and non-Syrians but stakeholders can receive information upon request from the PDMM.
 The situation also changes according to capacity[8].

-Travelling outside the “satellite city” and sanctions
+Travelling outside the “province of residence” and sanctions

 The PDMM has the authority to impose an obligation on applicants to reside in a specific address, as well as reporting duties.[12]
 In practice, applicants are not subject to strict reporting requirements, but their effective residence in the address declared to the PDMM is monitored if they do not appear before the PDMM for prolonged periods.
 In this case, the PDMM might conduct unannounced checks.